Where would a company be without key messages to support its brand?

 Now that everyone is aligned and inspired, it’s time to focus externally and make sure we’re all singing from the same hymnal.
 It’s time to craft a handful of key messages the marketplace must know about our brand.
 These key messages tell the story of your brand, bringing your brand to life through words that can be delivered consistently by everyone on your team, anytime, anyplace.

 The great part about this stage of the process is that it doesn’t have to be a lot of work.
-By engaging in The Actionable Brand process, you’ve already done most of the heavy lifting.
-You simply need to revisit previous aspects of The Actionable Brand to find the initial building blocks you’ll need.
+You’ve already done most of the heavy lifting, you simply need to revisit previous aspects mentioned to find the initial building blocks you’ll need.

 For example, every company should have a key message around “What do you guys do?”
 To give your employees the tools they need to answer this inevitable question clearly and reliably, no matter what their role is or what setting they are in, you don’t have to look any further than your “mental model” and “behaviors and beliefs” for guidance.
 Armed with that information, you can create a 1-2 punch that gives a short, quick initial reply, and then provides ammunition for a more detailed response to one of the inevitable follow-ups: “What do you mean by that?” or “How do you do that?”